Training Outcomes Within Your Budget!

 Execute the SQL Insert Statement

 Execute the “INSERT INTO” statement in your SQL client or tool.
 If the statement is successful, the data will be added to the Temp Table, making it available for further manipulation.
-Remember that you can insert multiple rows of data using multiple “INSERT INTO” statements, as shown in the example.
+You can insert multiple rows by using multiple “INSERT INTO” statements, as shown in the example.

 Manipulating Data in the Temp Table